Federal Health Officials Want The White House To Slow Its COVID Booster Shot Rollout

 The development was first reported by The New York Times.

-Dr. Anthony Fauci, the White House medical advisor, has said that based on data from the U.S. and Israel showing that immunity begins to decline after 6 to 8 months, a booster would be needed.
+Dr. Anthony Fauci, the White House medical adviser, has said that based on data from the U.S. and Israel showing that immunity begins to decline after six to eight months, a booster would be needed.

-At a White House briefing Thursday to support a recommendation for boosters, Fauci presented additional data from Israel on the use of a booster in adults aged 60 and older.
+At a White House briefing on Thursday to support a recommendation for boosters, Fauci presented additional data from Israel on the use of boosters in adults 60 and older.

 The study looked at more than a million people who had received a third shot of the Pfizer vaccine starting at the end of July.
 Those results showed a strong immune response, Fauci said, adding that he believes a three-dose regimen of the Pfizer and Moderna vaccines would become "routine."

-Based on that and other data, FDA acting commissioner Janet Woodcock and CDC director Rochelle Walensky reportedly urged White House COVID-19 advisor Jeffrey Zients to make the roll out more limited while more data are collected on other age groups - and to base the timing on careful scientific analysis of the existing data, the bulk of which is focused on older adults.
+Based on that and other data, FDA acting Commissioner Janet Woodcock and CDC Director Rochelle Walensky reportedly urged White House COVID-19 adviser Jeffrey Zients to make the rollout more limited while more data are collected on other age groups — and to base the timing on careful scientific analysis of the existing data, the bulk of which is focused on older adults.

-In a statement released earlier this week by the FDA, the agency's vaccine chief Peter Marks stressed that the agency would follow its usual procedures, including calling a meeting of an advisory board Sept.
+In a statement released earlier this week by the FDA, the agency's vaccine chief, Peter Marks, stressed that the agency would follow its usual procedures, including calling a meeting of an advisory board on Sept.
 17 to review data that has been submitted by Pfizer in support of a booster dose of its vaccine.

 "The administration recently announced a plan to prepare for additional COVID-19 vaccine doses, or 'boosters,' this fall, and a key part of that plan is FDA completing an independent evaluation and determination of the safety and effectiveness of these additional vaccine doses," Marks said in the statement.